lexis5572/Data-Science-Machine-Learning-AI-Projects/README.md

 *Technologies Used* : The notebook use Neural Network Model.

-*Results* : The xgboost achieved a Accuracy metric score of 89% .
+*Results* : The neural network achieved a Concordance Index (C-index) metric score of 64% .
 It's classified 3039 patients were classified as survived (efs = 1) and 1436 patients were classified as not survived (efs = 0).